How to Choose the Right AI Consulting Partner for Your PE Firm

 Your firm is not a SaaS company.
 You are not a bank.
 The AI playbooks written for those industries do not apply to you.

-PE firms operate under constraints that most AI consultants have never dealt with.
+PE firms have constraints most AI consultants have never dealt with.
 Your data is confidential and covered by NDAs.
-Your team is small and cannot absorb a six-month implementation timeline.
+Your team is small.
 Your workflows change deal by deal.
 Your output needs to be LP-ready, not "directionally useful."

-A consultant who has built chatbots for retail companies or recommendation engines for e-commerce platforms does not automatically know how to build a CIM analysis tool, an EBITDA adjustment validator, or a portfolio monitoring system.
-PE is a different problem domain, and the right partner needs to know it before they walk in the door.
+A consultant who built chatbots for retail companies does not automatically know how to build a CIM analysis tool or a portfolio monitoring system.
+PE is a different problem.
+The right partner needs to know it before they walk in the door.

 Eight Criteria for Evaluating an AI Consulting Partner

 Every AI consultant will tell you they understand PE.
-These eight criteria separate those who actually do from those who are learning on your dime.
+These eight criteria separate the ones who do from the ones learning on your dime.

 1. PE-Specific Track Record

-What to look for: Named PE clients (even with details anonymized).
+What to look for: Named PE clients (even anonymized).
 Case studies that reference deal screening, portfolio monitoring, IC reporting, or LP communications.
-A team that can speak your language without a glossary.
+A team that speaks your language without a glossary.

-Red flag: "We've worked with financial services clients" with no PE-specific examples.
+Red flag: "We've worked with financial services clients" with no PE examples.
 Financial services is enormous.
 A consultant who built fraud detection for a retail bank has zero relevant experience for your fund.

 2. Data Security and Confidentiality

-What to look for: Zero-retention architecture as a default, not an upgrade.
+What to look for: Your data is never stored -- that should be the default, not an upgrade.
 SOC 2 Type II compliance.
 Willingness to deploy on your cloud infrastructure.
-Clear written policies on data handling.
+Clear written data handling policies.
 Experience working under NDA with deal-sensitive information.

 Red flag: "We use OpenAI's API and your data is safe because they don't train on API inputs."
-That answer shows a surface-level understanding of data security.
+That answer shows surface-level understanding.
 Ask where your data is processed, stored (even temporarily), and who has access.
 If they hesitate, you have your answer.

 3. Strategy Plus Implementation

 What to look for: A partner who does both.
-They should help you figure out what to build and then build it.
-Look for fixed-price build engagements, not open-ended advisory retainers that produce documents instead of software.
+They help you figure out what to build, then they build it.
+Look for fixed-price builds, not open-ended advisory retainers that produce documents instead of software.

 Red flag: The consultant only does strategy.
-You will pay for a roadmap and then need to find and onboard a separate implementation partner.
+You pay for a roadmap and then need a separate implementation partner.
 That handoff adds months of delay and context loss.

 4. Speed to Value

 What to look for: A scoping engagement that takes weeks, not months.
-A first deliverable within 30 days.
+First deliverable within 30 days.
 Milestones tied to working software, not presentations.
-A phased approach that produces usable tools at each stage.

-Red flag: A proposed timeline that starts with three months of "discovery and alignment."
+Red flag: A timeline that starts with three months of "discovery and alignment."
 PE firms operate on deal cycles.
-If your consultant cannot produce something useful within your first active deal, their process is too slow for your business.
+If your consultant cannot produce something useful within your first active deal, they are too slow for your business.

 5. Team Composition

 What to look for: The people who pitch are the people who do the work.
-A team with both AI/ML engineering talent and domain expertise in PE or finance.
+A team with both AI engineering talent and PE domain expertise.
 Senior people involved in delivery, not just sales.

 Red flag: Partners pitch, junior analysts deliver.
-This is the Big 4 model.
-The brilliant partner who impressed you in the pitch meeting assigns a team of 25-year-olds who have never seen a CIM.
-You are paying senior rates for junior work.
+The brilliant partner who impressed you in the pitch meeting assigns 25-year-olds who have never seen a CIM.
+You pay senior rates for junior work.

 6. Ownership of Deliverables

 What to look for: You own everything they build.
 Full source code.
 Full documentation.
 No lock-in.
-The ability to maintain and extend the system yourself or with another partner after the engagement ends.
+You can maintain it yourself or with another partner after the engagement ends.

 Red flag: Proprietary platforms you cannot access, modify, or take with you.
-Monthly licensing fees for tools built on top of your own data.
+Monthly licensing fees for tools built on your own data.
 Any arrangement where leaving the consultant means starting over.

 7. Pricing Transparency

 What to look for: Fixed-price scoping.
 Fixed-price builds.
 Clear per-phase pricing.
 No surprises.
-A consultant who can tell you exactly what you will spend before you sign, because they have done this enough times to estimate accurately.
+A consultant who tells you exactly what you will spend before you sign.

 Red flag: Time-and-materials pricing with vague scope.
 "We'll figure out the details as we go" is how $50,000 projects become $300,000 projects.
-If a consultant cannot scope and price their work, they either do not understand the problem or do not want to be held accountable for the outcome.
+If they cannot scope and price the work, they either do not understand the problem or do not want to be held accountable.

 8. Human Factors Expertise

-What to look for: A partner who talks about adoption, not just technology.
-They should have a plan for how your deal team, portfolio operations group, and IR team will actually use what gets built.
-Change management built into the engagement, not bolted on as an afterthought.
+What to look for: A partner who talks about whether people will actually use what gets built.
+They should have a plan for your deal team, portfolio ops group, and IR team.
+Adoption planning built into the engagement, not bolted on later.

 Comparing Your Options: Specialist vs. Generalist vs. Big 4 vs. In-House

 You have four paths.
 Each has tradeoffs.
-Here is a direct comparison based on what I have seen working in this space.
+Here is a direct comparison.

 "AI is the most transformative technology of our time.
 But the firms that will win are not the ones with the most AI projects.
 They are the ones that deploy AI against the right problems with the right partners."